 It may seem like the exact opposite of what you want in your bedroom, but the cluttercore trend is all about curated maximalism.
 Adding loads of personality to the bedroom, IKEA predicts that the statement style will dominate 2022's interior design trends.

 "To invoke the curated cluttercore trend and repurpose, store, and show off your items with flair, incorporate clashing tones, rich and textured materials with contrasting structures to provide a feeling of richness within the home," says Clotilde Passalacqua, Interior Design Leader at IKEA UK and Ireland.

-"Complement the soft edges of the BÖJA table lamp in nickel-plated/bamboo with the structured design of the LUBBAN trolley table, packed with mismatched and meaningful items.
-Pair the LEIKNY cushion coverand KRANSBORRE cushion to express yourself through vivid, eclectic color palettes.
+"Complement the soft edges of the BÖJA table lamp (opens in new tab)in nickel-plated/bamboo with the structured design of the LUBBAN trolley table (opens in new tab), packed with mismatched and meaningful items.
+Pair the LEIKNY cushion cover (opens in new tab)and KRANSBORRE cushion (opens in new tab) to express yourself through vivid, eclectic color palettes.
 Think burnt orange with pops of ocean blue alongside delicate floral tones including pinks and blushes."